 What does a typical paralegal career track look like?
 Follow along to learn more about this career and what is available to you.
 Paralegals are valuable assets to the law field.
 They help lawyers and other legal professionals with a wide range of tasks, such as legal research and preparing documents for court proceedings.
 The minimum requirement to become a paralegal is usually an associate degree in paralegal studies, but many employers seek individuals with a bachelor’s degree and a certificate in paralegal studies.
 Many paralegals start out as entry-level professionals and then advance as they gain experience.
 A common track for paralegals includes entry-level paralegal, mid-range paralegal, senior paralegal, and paralegal specialist.

 What is an Entry-Level Paralegal?

 Entry-level paralegals are usually just recently out of college with none to three years of legal experience.
-They commonly assist higher level paralegals with a variety of tasks.
-They often complete paperwork, gather information, and prepare documents.
-They spend a lot of time learning on the job to apply requirements of the employer to work tasks.
+They commonly assist higher-level paralegals with a variety of tasks.
+They often complete paperwork, gather information and prepare documents.
+They spend a lot of time learning on the job to apply the requirements of the employer to work tasks.
 These paralegals must have excellent communication abilities, eagerness to learn, and work well as part of a team.

 Mid-range paralegals have generally been working in the field for about three to five years and many specialize in a particular area of law.
 They spend more time working with attorneys to help prepare for legal proceedings, such as trials, corporate meetings, and hearings.
 Mid-range paralegals must have the ability to demonstrate a sound understanding of the rules and procedures of the law area.
 They are trusted with more advanced tasks and usually work more independently than entry-level professionals.